Learning Algorithms for Verification of Markov Decision Processes: Introduction

-As mentioned, our approach focusses on the latter, however most statistical methods focus on the former.
+As mentioned, our approach focuses on the latter, however most statistical methods focus on the former.
 Indeed, many of the following methods are \emph{only} applicable to the \enquote{full knowledge} setting, i.e.\ knowing the internals of the system.
 Here, significant improvements can be observed: Several SMC algorithms have sub-linear or even constant space requirements (often called \emph{model-free} algorithms).
-Appropriately, SMC is an active area of research with extensive tool support \cite{DBLP:conf/tacas/JegourelLS12,DBLP:conf/mmb/BogdollHH12,DBLP:conf/qest/BoyerCLS13,DBLP:journals/corr/abs-1207-1272,DBLP:conf/cav/DavidLLMW11,DBLP:conf/cav/Younes05a,DBLP:conf/qest/SenVA05} but also a lot of subtle pitfalls \cite{DBLP:journals/sigmobile/KurkowskiCC05}.
-See \cite{chang2013simulation,DBLP:journals/jmlr/StrehlLL09} and \cite[Chapter~4.1.5]{DBLP:phd/dnb/Weininger22} for a survey on simulation-based algorithms in MDP and \cite{DBLP:conf/hybrid/RoohiW0D017} for an application of SMC to a complex real world problem.
+Appropriately, SMC is an active area of research with extensive tool support \cite{DBLP:conf/tacas/JegourelLS12,DBLP:conf/mmb/BogdollHH12,DBLP:conf/qest/BoyerCLS13,DBLP:journals/corr/abs-1207-1272,DBLP:conf/cav/DavidLLMW11,DBLP:conf/cav/Younes05a,DBLP:conf/qest/SenVA05,wats} but also a lot of subtle pitfalls \cite{DBLP:journals/sigmobile/KurkowskiCC05}.
+See also \cite{DBLP:conf/isola/Kretinsky16,DBLP:journals/tomacs/AghaP18,DBLP:series/lncs/LegayLTYSG19} for extensive surveys and \cite{DBLP:conf/hybrid/RoohiW0D017} for an application of SMC to a complex real world problem.
 In contrast to our work, most algorithms focus on \emph{time-bounded} or discounted properties, e.g., step-bounded reachability, rather than truly unbounded properties.
 Several approaches try to bridge this gap by transforming unbounded properties into testing of bounded properties, for example \cite{DBLP:conf/sbmf/YounesCZ10,DBLP:conf/kbse/HeJBGW10,DBLP:conf/atva/RabihP09,DBLP:conf/cav/SenVA05}.
 However, these approaches target models without nondeterminism and as such are not applicable to MDP.
-As a slight extension, \cite{DBLP:conf/forte/BogdollFHH11} considers MDP with \emph{spurious nondeterminism}, i.e.\ the way the nondeterminism is resolved does not influence the property of interest.
+As a slight extension, \cite{DBLP:conf/forte/BogdollFHH11} considers MDP with \emph{spurious nondeterminism}, where the resolution of nondeterminism does not influence the value of interest.